jkrasik/monopoly/README.md

 - rent payment
 - budget changes
 - ownership indicator(after buying shows owner color on the bottom of the tile)
-- made most of the chance cards
+- made most of the chance cards(not connected yet)

 demo: https://jkrasik.github.io/monopoly/